 Moist Vanilla Cupcakes

 A simple vanilla cupcake for any occasion!
-So delicious you'll make them every week!
+So moist, fluffy, and delicious you'll make them every week!

 For the Cupcakes: